chadmcox/chadmcox.github.io/_posts/2020-7-29-Microsoft-Office-Failed-Logins-AAD.md

-# Microsoft Office tons of failed logons in Azure AD
+# Microsoft Office lots and lots of failed logons in Azure AD

 I recently spent several weeks troubleshooting this issues.
 In this case the customer just upgraded the office 365 pro plus desktop apps and in Azure AD we noticed a huge spike in failed authentications in the millions against the Microsoft Office application.
 After diving in this is what we found: